 Milk, yoghurt and cheese can be part of a healthy eating pattern, especially when eaten with fruit, vegetables or wholegrains.
 For most people, it’s up to you whether you choose reduced fat or whole milk, yoghurt and cheese, but if you have high blood cholesterol, we recommend choosing reduced fat varieties.
 For everyone, we recommend choosing unflavoured varieties of milk, yoghurt and cheese to limit added sugars.
 If you are trying to lower your kilojoule intake, many of the reduced fat varieties are lower in kilojoules.

-Aim for 2-4 serves of reduced fat milk, cheese and yoghurt or alternatives each day.
+Aim for 2-4 serves of milk, cheese and yoghurt or alternatives each day.

 The recommended number of serves depends on your age and gender.
 For more information on what’s right for you, visit the Australian Dietary Guidelines website or talk to an Accredited Practising Dietitian.